The Director: A Composable Behaviour System with Soft Transitions: Introduction

-In this work, we present The Director, a behaviour framework and algorithm for autonomous systems that emphasises modularity and transitions.
+In this work, we present The Director, a behaviour framework for autonomous systems that emphasises modularity and transitions.
 It incorporates functionality for soft transitions to ensure safe robot motions as tasks change.
-Its modular architecture enables programmers to focus on small and specific functionality for the robot rather than the entire system.
-The algorithm's versatility facilitates complex behaviours, including defining multiple ways to complete one task chosen based on conditionals.
-A library of automated tests supports the creation of the Director's backend algorithm.
+Its modular architecture enables programmers to focus on developing one small and specific functionality for the robot at a time.
+The framework's versatility facilitates complex behaviours, including defining multiple ways to complete one task chosen based on conditionals.
+A library of automated tests~\footnote{ {https://github.com/NUbots/DirectorSoccer/tree/main/module/extension/Director/tests}} supports the creation of the Director's backend algorithm.
 The Director's design integrates many desirable features into a simple, coherent framework.

+The Director exists at a high level of abstraction that oversees all software levels of the system.
+It imposes strict resource control and facilitates transitions.
+The Director can work together with algorithms that provide the specific logic for how a robotic agent will achieve its goal, such as large language models (LLMs)~\cite{OBrien2023,ProgPrompt} and knowledge-base systems~\cite{KnowRob,KnowRob2}, by providing the framework for these systems to work within.

-The Director is general-purpose and is implementable in most robotic software architectures, such as ROS.
-We have implemented it within NUClear~\cite{Houliston2016} for the RoboCup Humanoid Soccer League, shown in both in the 2022/2023 Virtual Season and RoboCup 2023 Bordeaux, with a game won with the Director in each competition.
-NUClear is a modular, low-latency message-passing architecture for resource-constrained robotics systems.
-We converted from a subsumption-based system to the Director, with successful testing in the Webots RoboCup simulation.
-The Director framework aims to simplify the implementation of new behaviours, and we found this to be true when converting our system to the Director.
+The Director is general-purpose and implementable in reactive message-passing robotic software architectures.
+Our team implemented it within NUClear for the RoboCup Humanoid Soccer League, shown in both the 2022/2023 Virtual Season and RoboCup 2023 Bordeaux, with a game won using the Director in each competition.
+We successfully converted from a subsumption-based system to the Director and have exclusively used this system since the 2022/2023 Virtual Season.
+The Director framework simplified the implementation of new behaviours, provided more flexibility and facilitated published work in using LLMs to power the higher level reasoning of a robot~\cite{OBrien2023}.